10 Ways to Get Back on the Fitness Wagon

 MAKE IT SHORT AND SWEET

 No need to try and commit to a two-hour daily workout, especially when you’re first getting back in the swing, says fitness coach PJ Monson.
 “You’ll end up tired, sore and over it.”
-Start with 10 minutes of brisk walking at the very least and go from there.
+Start with 10 minutes of brisk walking or a 20-minute HIIT workout and go from there.
 Ideally, Monson suggests striving for an hour: a 20-minute strength routine, 30-minute cardio session and 10 minutes of stretching.
 “Make sure you know the workout you are going to do before you get to the strength floor,” she says, “otherwise you will find yourself wasting time wondering what to do first.”

 13 Foolproof Ways to Make Your Workout Fly By